 Leasing activity for the Commercial Property Investment business nonetheless remains solid, underlining the quality of its portfolio.
 The Property Development business has slowed sharply, despite a general increase in bulk sales, suggesting that a new financial equilibrium will be needed for future projects.
-In an environment that remains uncertain, lcade expects net current cash flow from strategic operations to be between $\pounds 2.75$ and $\pounds 2.90$ per share in 2024.
+In an environment that remains uncertain, Icade expects net current cash flow from strategic operations to be between ≤ 2.75 and ≤ 2.90 per share in 2024.

-In addition, the unconsolidated remaining interests in the Healthcare business should, based on the current shareholding, generate an additional net current cash flow of c. $\in 0.8$ per share.
+In addition, the unconsolidated remaining interests in the Healthcare business should, based on the current shareholding, generate an additional net current cash flow of c. €0.8 per share6.